-The mast cells are regularly spread throughout the dog's body, but they can become malignant sometimes without any apparent reason.
-It is the most common canine skin cancer that causes the occurrence of bumps anywhere on the body, including the vulvae region.
+The mast cells are regularly spread throughout the dog's body, but they can sometimes become malignant without any apparent reason.
+The most common canine skin cancer causes bump anywhere on the body, including the vulvae region.
 Breeds prone to this are older Bulldogs, Beagles, Golden Retrievers, Boston Terriers, Labradors, Schnauzers, and Boxers.

-Once melanocytes (pigment-carrying cells) begin growing uncontrollably, canine melanoma tumor will occur.
-In a case when the cause of this condition is not sunlight, the bumps are usually benign and treatable.
+Once melanocytes (pigment-carrying cells) begin growing uncontrollably, canine melanoma tumors will occur.
+When the cause of this condition is not sunlight, the bumps are usually benign and treatable.
 Unfortunately, the prognosis of aggressive melanomas is not promising.

 14. Transmissible Venereal Tumors

-Even though it is quite a rare contagious disease in dogs, Transmissible Venereal Tumors are highly dangerous since it is the only sexually transmitted cancer that passes on from one dog to another directly during copulation.
+Even though it is quite a rare contagious disease in dogs, Transmissible Venereal Tumors are highly dangerous.
+It is the only sexually transmitted cancer that passes on from one dog to another directly during copulation.